Samsung/tizen-docs/docs/platform/release-notes/tizen-5-5-m1.md

     - SetPlayPosition() block issue with MediaStreamSource has been fixed.
 - Multimedia Daemon
   - Murphy
-    - The launching failure issue with the PID file has been fixed.
+    - The launching failure issue with the pid file has been fixed.
   - Mm-resource-manager
     - The issue of the GDBus method related with the USB detachable has been fixed.
   - Muse-server